-Considering the model has different metrics for different output parameters, we should have a unified metric defined in the range [0, 1].
-For the detection model, the performance is defined as the mAP$_{[0.5]}$.
-For the regression model, the performance is calculated in a normalized way: $1-\text{MAE} / \text{MAE}_{max}$, where $\text{MAE}_{max}$ is MAE of a random guess.
-For the classification of temperature, the performance is defined as the normalized accuracy: $\left(Acc - Acc_{min}\right) / \left(Acc_{max} - Acc_{min}\right)$.
-If the model's performance is lower than the midpoint (mean of the max and the min), it is deemed to have lost its screening capability.
-To describe the requirement for the resolutions, we also define the \textbf{midpoint angle} as $\theta_{half}$ where the model has half of the performance.
+To describe the requirement for the resolutions, we also define the \textbf{midpoint angle} as $\theta_{half}$ where the model has half of the performance, which is also the minimum resolvable angle.
 For example, $\theta_{half}$ for mAP is where $\text{mAP}=(\text{mAP}_\text{max}+\text{mAP}_\text{min}) / 2$.
 The results are shown in Table~\ref{tab:model_performance}.
-The first row is the model, the second column is the corresponding $\theta_{half}$, the third column is the value at $\theta_{half}$, and the fourth column is the value at $\theta_c$.
+The first row is the model, the second column is the value at $\theta_{half}$. and the third column is the corresponding $\theta_{half}$.